Alexander Miller (tailor): Career

-Miller was a burgess of Edinburgh, and Deacon of the Tailors, who convened in their hall on the Cowgate, now a public house called the "Three Sisters".
+In 1584, James VI wrote to the Edinburgh incorporation of tailors, asking them to admit Miller as a free craftsmen, "gratis", with no costs.
+Miller had not been an apprentice in Edinburgh and must have learnt his trade elsewhere.
+Miller became a burgess of Edinburgh, and Deacon of the Tailors, who convened in their hall on the Cowgate, now a public house called the "Three Sisters".
 He bought land at Long Herdmanston and Currie.

 When James VI returned from Denmark in May 1590, Miller was immediately set to work, starting with a cloak to wear at the coronation of Anne of Denmark:Item the said day deliverit to Allexander Millar sevin ellis of clayth of silver of doubill threid groundit upon incarnadine to lyn his majestie cloik of reid cramosie velvot embroiderit with gold and silver and to drawe out the hois allso embroiderit with gold and silver att xxv li the ell _ £185.

 Other tailors at the Scottish court included Peter Sanderson, who made clothes for Anne of Denmark and her children.
 Miller also made clothes for the pages of the King and Queen.
 With another tailor, James Inglis, he made a costume for an African servant at court in October 1590, who is known only as the "Moor", including an orange velvet "jupe" and breeches and a doublet of shot-silk Spanish taffeta festooned with white satin passementerie.

 On 18 June 1591 the king ordered masque costumes from Miller.
 James VI and his valet, probably John Wemyss of Logie, performed in a masque at Tullibardine.
 The occasion was the wedding of Lilias Murray and John Grant of Freuchie.
 The costumes involved red and pink taffeta, dressed with gold tock or gauze, with buckram head-pieces and Venetian masks.

+Costumes for James VI to wear at the baptism of Prince Henry in 1594 included a suit of violet satin and cloth of gold, with a violet velvet cloak.
 Miller made clothes for Prince Charles in November 1601, which were packed in buckram and sent to Dunfermline Palace.